Skip to content

 • Simple API: Easy-to-use request handler pattern

-• Cross-platform: Supports Linux and macOS
+• Cross-platform: Supports Linux, macOS, FreeBSD, OpenBSD, NetBSD and DragonFly

 Installation